Golden Cross (TV series)

 Golden Cross is a 2014 South Korean television series starring Kim Kang-woo, Lee Si-young, Um Ki-joon, Han Eun-jung, and Jeong Bo-seok.
-It aired on KBS2 from April 9 to June 19, 2014 on Wednesdays and Thursdays at 22:00 for 20 episodes.
+The 20-episode series aired on KBS2 from April 9 to June 19, 2014 on Wednesdays and Thursdays at 22:00.

 Plot

 A shadowy society known as "Golden Cross" dominates the Korean economy and marketplace with its deep connections and financial power.
-Prosecutor Kang Do-yoon gets entangled in their dealings when one of their plots gets his beloved sister murdered, a crime for which his father then gets framed.
+Prosecutor Kang Do-yoon gets entangled in their dealings when one of their plots gets his beloved sister murdered, and his father is framed for her death.
 Do-yoon vows revenge on Seo Dong-ha, the powerful man behind the organization, but complications arise when he learns that Seo is the father of the woman he loves, his colleague Seo Yi-re.
 Yi-re is a righteous and truth-seeking prosecutor; she grew up respecting and obeying her father, and her life is thrown into disarray when she discovers his dark side.
 Meanwhile, Seo nurtures a protegee, businessman Michael Jang, whose greed and ambition soon makes him challenge his mentor for the top spot.
 A clash of wills, fortunes, and egos commences.